EmptyRain75/mnist-ai-classifier/src/README.md

 # Source Code

-This folder contains the clean and reusable implementations extracted from the learning notebooks.
+This folder contains the clean and reusable implementations extracted from the learning notebooks, and fixed so it can directly run and print results.

 The goal of `src/` is to keep only the core model, training, evaluation, and utility code without notebook explanations, plots, or exploratory experiment cells.